In case you didn't know

 - Coffee grounds

 - Pasta or other starches

 With regular draining, flushing, and yearly inspections, the average lifespan of a water heater is 8-12 years.

 While you’re gone, it’s beneficial to set your thermostat a little warmer in the summer and hotter in the winter.

 Store bought drain cleaners are very toxic.
 Yes, it does the trick for your average drain clog.
 However, if you experience drain clogs frequently, you may be doing more harm than good.
 These harsh chemicals could deteriorate your pipes, leading to extremely expensive repairs later on.

-Rust, sediment, & mineral buildup inside the water heater tank are typically the cause of gurgling, popping, & rumbling noises.
+Rust, sediment, and mineral buildup inside the water heater tank are typically the cause of gurgling, popping, and rumbling noises.
 This is common in older hot water heaters.

 It’s beneficial to replace your air filters every 30-60 days.

 You’ll want maintenance done on your HVAC system every six months.
 Preferably before the spring and winter.

 - If water is slow to drain from your sink, bathtub, toilet, or shower.